tnoff/discord-bot/docker/README.md

 ### Volumes

-The `discord.cnf` file should be mounted into `/opt/discord/discord.cnf` file for the bot to use.
+The `discord.cnf` file should be mounted into `/opt/discord/cnf/discord.cnf` file for the bot to use.

 It is also recommended that the download files for the music bot are set to a volume.
 This path can be updated via the config.

-## Relase Info

-Release info on bulid placed into `release.txt` file.